 This policy applies to students and recognized student organizations, as defined in this Handbook.

-4. No student or recognized student organization shall use or transfer any parking decal, key, access code, or documents issued to a student by the university, university affiliate, or an entity recognized by the university outside of time frame or purpose in which they are authorized to do so.
+4. No student or recognized student organization shall use or transfer any parking permit, key, access code, or documents issued to a student by the university, university affiliate, or an entity recognized by the university outside of time frame or purpose in which they are authorized to do so.

 5. No student or recognized student organization shall use university property outside of its authorized use.